lino-framework/book/docs/dev/about.rst

 About Lino
 ==========

-Let's start by explaining to you as a developer why Lino is so cool.
+This section explains in technical language why Lino is so cool.
+For more commercial language see :ref:`lino.why`.

 .. toctree::
    :maxdepth: 1

    /about/overview
    about/why
+   /money
    about/lino_and_django
    about/auth
    /about/compared